GSA/fedramp-automation/README.md

 ## We Want Your Feedback!

 The FedRAMP PMO is releasing the following files for public review and comment:

+- **FedRAMP Baselines:** The FedRAMP baselines for High, Moderate, Low, and Tailored for Low Impact-Software as a Service (LI-SaaS) in OSCAL (XML and JSON formats) are available [here](./baselines).

+- **OSCAL-based FedRAMP Templates:** The template files are pre-populated with FedRAMP extensions, defined-identifiers, and conformity tags where practical.
+They also include sample data, and are the basis for their respective guidance documents above.
+The drafts for public comment are available in both XML and JSON formats [here](./templates/).

-- **FedRAMP OSCAL Registry (Updated):** This registry is the authoritative source for all FedRAMP extensions to the OSCAL syntax, FedRAMP-defined identifiers, and accepted values.
+- **FedRAMP OSCAL Registry** This registry is the authoritative source for all FedRAMP extensions to the OSCAL syntax, FedRAMP-defined identifiers, and accepted values.
 The draft for public comment is available [here](./documents/FedRAMP_Extensions.pdf).

 - **Implementation Guides:** These documents enables tool developers to generate OSCAL-based FedRAMP deliverabes that are fully compliant with FedRAMP’s extensions, defined identifiers, conformity tags, and acceptable values.
 The drafts for public comment are available [here](./documents/).

-- **OSCAL-based FedRAMP Templates:** The template files are pre-populated with FedRAMP extensions, defined-identifiers, and conformity tags where practical.
-They also include sample data, and are the basis for their respective guidance documents above.
-The drafts for public comment are available in both XML and JSON formats [here](./templates/).

-- **FedRAMP Baselines (Updated):** The FedRAMP baselines for High, Moderate, Low, and Tailored for Low Impact-Software as a Service (LI-SaaS) in OSCAL (XML and JSON formats) are available [here](./baselines).

 Please ask questions or provide feedback on the items above above either via email to [oscal@fedramp.gov](mailto:oscal@fedramp.gov), as a comment to an existing [issue](https://github.com/GSA/fedramp-automation/issues), or as a new [issue](https://github.com/GSA/fedramp-automation/issues).